djr52/NetCoreWebAPISubmission/module_5/README.md

 - DI, IoC, and LoggerServiceTesting
 ## Hands-On
 Add the logging service to the project and submit it to GitHub
+#### Please submit a link to your git repository with a tag on the master branch that identifies this as the version / submission for module 5.
 ## Unit Content
 ### Video(s)
 ### Reading(s)